sdinukad/theme-patcher-for-archetype/Readme.md

-# PokeMMO Archetype Counter Theme Patcher
+# PokeMMO Archetype Counter Patcher

-This tool helps you easily patch your PokeMMO themes to work with the Archetype Counter mod.
+This tool helps you easily patch your Archetype Counter mod not working/counting.
 It has a simple graphical interface.

 ![Screenshot of Patcher GUI](screenshot.png "Interface")